About

 (Selected)

-My dissertation research has been generously funded by several institutions that I would like to explicitly thank for their crucial support of young researchers.
-Thank you to the Smithsonian Institution, the Social Sciences and Humanities Research Council of Canada, the Hagley Museum and Library, the Winterthur Museum, Garden, and Library, the American Philosophical Society, the Consortium for the History of Science, Technology, and Medicine, and Columbia University.
+My research has been generously funded by several institutions that I would like to explicitly thank for their crucial support of young researchers.
+Thank you to the Smithsonian Institution, the Social Sciences and Humanities Research Council of Canada, the American Philosophical Society, the Consortium for the History of Science, Technology, and Medicine, and Columbia University.
 I would also like to gratefully acknowledge the support of the Social Sciences and Humanities Research Council of Canada and the Tina and Morris Wagner Foundation Fellowship during my MA.

 Awards